 - Morality.
 Many view the act of prostitution as immoral and unethical as a general matter, though compared to others, a minor sin.
 Of course, many things just short of it are viewed differently.
 What about compassionate use of prostitution for the physically handicapped, etc.?
 Should the ‘law of man’ allow one to exercise virtue, and leave the domain of saving souls to God’s law?
 By binding someone’s hands, do you not prevent them from exercising the free will to be virtuous?
 Which is more immoral, prostitution or criminal laws creating and aggravating all of these social harms?

 Minnesota Laws on Prostitution

 Prostitution is an unregulated crime in Minnesota, part of the underground economy.
 Minnesota’s criminal statutes on prostitution address the both the common and the unusual.

 By far the most common prostitution prosecutions in Minnesota are those against would be customers and providers.
 These are generally the result of police sting operations, which employ deception.
 Traditionally these began on the streets, often motor vehicles, or in storefronts or other places.
-In recent years, they often begin online over the internet, for example on Craigslist.
+In recent years, they often begin online over the internet, for example on Craigslist, Backpage or Rubmaps.
 These are generally charged as misdemeanor or gross misdemeanor crimes.